andreasmhallberg/andreasmhallberg.github.io/_posts/2017-04-01-word-counts-and-aya-counts-in-the-quran.md

 documenttitle: Word counts and aya counts of suras in the Quran
 thumbnail: /images/quran-wc-thumbnail.png
 updates:
+    - date: 2018-08-22
+      contents: Small change it title and title design.
     - date: 2017-12-31
       contents: New design.
 Title now in the bottom right.
 ---